tgautam03/tgautam03.github.io/_posts/2021-07-09-swift-packages.md

 - I'll be introducing *Swift Package Manager* and explain everything by working on a very simple problem of **Pairwise Product**.
 - I'll demonstrate how to we can create an *executable* so easily in the *swift programming language*, and then test different parts of the algorithm separately to isolate the error.

-> Note: I'll be using Linux (most of the tutorials online use MacOS, soo this provides something different).
+> Note: I'll be using Linux (most of the tutorials online use MacOS, so this provides something different).

 ## Problem Statement